E-anae/cp-gap-rust/README.md

 ### Step 1 (Libgapcom)

-Linkage to libgapcom.a in build.rs, build.rs is executed only at compilation does not change execution.
+Linkage to libgapcom.a in build.rs.
+The build.rs file is executed only at compilation does not change execution.
 To use symbols present in the lib we need to create an interface in rust that allows us to call C functions from the lib.
 This part is implemented in `src/binding.rs` and was in part generated using Bindgen, a crate that automatically generates this kind of interface given the header files.

 The idea is that we just need to declare equivalent functions in Rust with equivalent types without the body and calling them will call the lib function as they have the same symbol.
 Of course they must all be unsafe as C functions are unsafe.